 The connections used to build the extensive UK phone network are still a big part of how we communicate now.
-Landlines may seem like a relic of the past, but some households like to have a connected home phone as a backup, while many continue to rely on being able to make calls from their home phone.
+Landlines may seem like a relic of the past, but some households like to have a connection as a backup, while many continue to rely on being able to make calls from their home phone.
 Do we still need a landline for broadband?
-The answer is not straightforward and depends on the type of broadband connection you have.
+The answer is not straightforward and depends on the type of internet connection you have.
 Here we break down the details.

 Do you need a phone line for broadband?

 If your home is not connected to the phone network, or the phone line has been disconnected, it is sensible to question whether you need a landline to get broadband in your home.
 The answer will depend on what type of broadband you want to get and what is available in your area.

 Types of broadband that require a phone line

 A phone line is required to achieve a standard broadband connection – also known as ADSL (Asymmetric Digital Subscriber Line) – or fibre-to-the-cabinet broadband.
 This is because standard broadband connects your home to the internet using the UK’s existing network of phone lines.

 Fibre-to-the-cabinet broadband uses the same copper phone wires to connect your home to a cabinet in the street.
 Fibre-optic cables then cover the rest of the connection.
 You can find out more about the different types of internet connection available in the UK by reading our article 'Which broadband is best?'.

 Remember that having a phone line installed does not mean you have to use a landline phone, or even own a handset.
 The connection can be used solely for broadband and you will only need to buy a handset and set up a phone if you choose to.